 Echinacea supplements are also available, usually in the form of capsules and powder.
 There are no standard dosages for echinacea, but the U.S. Department of Agriculture recommends 10 mg for every kilogram of body weight.
 For more effective prescriptions, however, it is advisable to consult with your doctor, disclosing your medical history and any medicine you may currently be taking.

-Oregano oil is made by distilling medical-grade oregano in essential oil.
+Oregano oil or oregano extract is made by distilling medical-grade oregano in essential oil.
 It contains two active compounds; carvacrol and thymol.
 According to researchers and hundreds of studies, the former has proved effective in fighting a myriad of infections and diseases linked to bacteria, viruses and cancer cells (x, x).

 There is no standard dosage for oregano oil.
 Therefore, it is best to consult with a certified professional.
 On average, however, adults can take 45 mg of it every day.
 Pregnant women and people with special conditions should also consult with their doctors to avoid adverse effects that may come with the string components of the oil.